 Before #BernieOrBust or any other hashtag existed to convey some activists' feelings about the Democratic Party's establishment candidate, there was Ralph Nader's 2000 presidential campaign.

-Iowa’s best-known politician to endorse Nader rather than Al Gore was State Representative Ed Fallon.
+Iowa's best-known politician to endorse Nader rather than Al Gore was State Representative Ed Fallon.
 The Des Moines Democrat had found himself at odds with the rest of his Iowa House colleagues before.
-Some of his politically inexpedient decisions have aged well, most famously his heartfelt speech before casting the legislature’s only vote against our state’s Defense of Marriage Act in 1996.
+Some of his politically inexpedient decisions have aged well, most famously his heartfelt speech before voting against our state's Defense of Marriage Act in 1996.

 Supporting Nader caused more intense fallout.

 Though Fallon no longer considers himself a Democrat and has devoted most of his energy lately to environmental activism, he still endorses some Democratic candidates, including Bernie Sanders before this year's Iowa caucuses.

 Fallon spoke with Bleeding Heartland recently about his decision to back Nader, how that choice affected his subsequent bids for public office, and his advice for activists drawn to Green Party presidential candidate Jill Stein instead of Democratic nominee Hillary Clinton.